-The Group offers comprehensive health care coverage for its employees.
+The Group offers comprehensive healthcare coverage for its employees.
 Besides, the Group has continued to organise various activities to promote healthy living practices and work-life balance.
 We also communicate different health and safety information to our employees regularly to raise their awareness of occupational health and safety issues.

 In response to the continuous outbreak of COVID-19, the Group has actively taken actions to strengthen the health and safety precautionary measures at its workplace to ensure the health of its employees.
 Apart from increasing the frequency of office cleaning and sterilisation, employees were also required to wear surgical face masks in office areas and check their body temperature before work every day.
-During the new wave of COVID-19 infection, employees were allowed to work from home or work on shift with permission from their corresponding department heads.
-As COVID-19 situation stabilises, employees were arranged into two groups with different working hours and lunch hours to avoid infections during peak hours.
+Also, the Group provided rapid antigen testkit to all staffs for free and employees in Hong Kong are required to carry out rapid antigen test regularly.
+Masks are required to not be disposed in rubbish bins in offices and crowd gathering is discouraged.
 The Group has strictly followed guidelines and announcements made by the Center for Health Protection in regard to COVID-19 prevention, and we strive to provide a healthy and safe working environment for employees.
+The COVID-19 prevention measures in Hong Kong were in force until the Hong Kong government lifted the mandatory mask-wearing requirements.